 Modern Dunbeath is actually divided into three segments.
 The harbour and its collection of houses and other buildings is one.
 The second sits next to the northern end of the bridge and comprises a row of houses terminating in a shop and a hotel.
 And the third is found on the hillside on the south side of the valley and includes the excellent Dunbeath Heritage Centre.
 This brings to life the works of Neil M. Gunn and his relationship with the Dunbeath area in a fascinating way.

 Just north of Dunbeath is the Laidhay Croft Museum, recreating the experience of a crofting life now largely gone, and a few miles further north, near Latheron, is the Clan Gunn Heritage Centre and Museum, housed in a converted church.
 Like Dunbeath's own Heritage Centre both of these are well worth visiting, though very different to one another in style and approach.
-Three miles inland from Dunbeath is Eagle's Rock, the site of a poignant memorial to a 1942 air crash.
+Three miles inland from Dunbeath is Eagle's Rock, the site of a poignant memorial to an air crash in 1942 that killed the Duke of Kent.

 Visitor InformationView Location on Map